Tim55667757/TKSBrokerAPI/README_EN.md

 Next, consider some scenarios for using the TKSBrokerAPI module: when it is launched in the console or as a Python script.

 ❗ By default, level `INFO` information is displayed in the console.
 In case of any errors, it is recommended to increase the logging level to `DEBUG`.
-To do this, specify any of the keys together with the command: `--debug-level=10`, `--verbosity=10` or `-v 10`.
+To do this, specify any of the keys together with the command: `--debug-level=10`, `--log-level=10`, `--verbosity=10` or `-v 10`.
 After that, copy the logs with the problem and create a new bug in the section 👉 [**Issues**](https://github.com/Tim55667757/TKSBrokerAPI/issues/new) 👈, please.
 It is useful to specify the version of the problem build, which can be found by the `--version` (or `--ver`) key.

 Also, `DEBUG` level information is always output to the log-file `TKSBrokerAPI.log` (it is created in the working directory where `tksbrokerapi` or `python TKSBrokerAPI.py` script is called).
+The `--more` (`--more-debug`) key additionally includes debugging information in all methods and displays it in the logs, for example, network requests, responses and their headers.

 ### Command line